Ketogenic diet banner

 What sort of food is eaten on the diet?

 There are different forms of the ketogenic diet.
-The types of foods eaten and the way each diet is calculated are slightly different, but each diet has shown effectiveness, in randomised controlled trials, in reducing seizures for some people.
+The types of foods eaten and how each diet is calculated are slightly different, but all forms have shown effectiveness, in randomised controlled trials, in reducing seizures for some people.

 Modified Atkins diet and modified ketogenic diet